 Shepton Mallet U3A (a registered charity, number 1158730) is committed to respecting members’ privacy.
 This notice is to explain how we may use personal information we collect before, during and after your membership with us.
 This notice applies to you if you have registered to become or are already a member of our U3A.
 This notice explains how we comply with the law on data protection and what your rights are.
-For the purposes of data protection, we will be the controller of any of your personal information.
+For data protection, we will be the controller of your personal information.

 Personal Information we may collect from you